kubernetes/enhancements/keps/sig-apps/3541-add-recreate-strategy-to-statefulset/README.md

 2. kube-apiserver v1.xx (no feature) and kube-controller-manager v1.xx+1 (feature enabled)

-   - API accepts and persists `type: Recreate` (graceful degradation)
+  - API server rejects create/update requests that set `type: Recreate` with a validation error
-   - Controller can process Recreate strategy when present
+  - Users cannot create or update StatefulSets to use Recreate until apiserver is upgraded and the feature is enabled
-   - Users can create and update StatefulSets with Recreate strategy
+  - Enable the feature on kube-apiserver first, then on kube-controller-manager

 3. Mixed control plane during rolling upgrade